Definition

 Germany: Baden‑Württemberg's Energy Minister Criticises Federal Building Energy Act Reform Plans

-Germany has agreed on key reform points for the Building Energy Act (GEG), signaling a shift in the regulatory framework for building decarbonization and heating systems.
-The resulting political friction and proposed changes to renewable quotas create investment uncertainty for manufacturers and operators navigating the transition away from fossil-fuel heating.
+Germany has reached a federal agreement on key reform points for the Building Energy Act, signaling a potential shift in national heating and building decarbonization requirements.
+Proposed changes to renewable quotas and heating standards create significant investment uncertainty for equipment manufacturers and municipal infrastructure planners navigating the energy transition.

 These are just a few of the most recent Renovation Wave alerts.
 Foresight tracks every jurisdiction, every day — and surfaces only what affects your portfolio, with full citations and evidence.